 It completely depends on the circumstances.

-If you are going to have a friend, family member, or even a neighbor you trust, check in on your chinchilla than you can leave your chinchilla home alone for a longer duration of time.
+If you are going to have a friend, family member, or even a neighbor you trust check in on your chinchilla, then you can leave your chinchilla home alone for a longer duration of time.

-If, on the other hand, you are completely leaving your chinchilla home alone and taking care of themselves, I personally would not stretch it past 2 days or so.
+If, on the other hand, you are leaving your chinchilla completely alone and taking care of itself, I personally would not stretch it past 2 days or so.

-You do not want to run the risk of your chinchilla running out food, water, or something tragic happening to the home that could impact your chinchilla such as an A/C unit no longer working and your chinchilla potentially experiencing health issues due to heat.
+You do not want to run the risk of your chinchilla running out food, water, or something tragic happening to the home that could impact your pet, like an A/C unit no longer working and your chinchilla potentially experiencing health issues due to heat.

-In a nutshell, if you utilize a chinchilla pet-sitter, you can leave for as long as you feel comfortable and if your chinchilla will be completely alone, I would never go past 24-72 hours maximum with leaving your chinchilla alone.
+In a nutshell, if you use a chinchilla pet-sitter, you can leave for as long as you feel comfortable.
+But if your chinchilla will be completely alone, I would never go past 24 to 72 hours maximum.

-Adequate Water for Your Chinchilla is Essential When Leaving Your Chinchilla Alone
+Adequate Water Is Essential When Leaving Your Chinchilla Alone

 The good news about chinchillas is that they consume less water than a lot of other small animals do.